Azure/Industrial-IoT/docs/services/registry.md

-# OPC Registry service
+# OPC Registry Microservice

-The role of the OPC Registry microservice is to manage all involved device identities in IoT Hub.
+The role of the OPC Registry Microservice is to manage all involved device identities in IoT Hub.
 These items include:

 - **Applications**.
 In OPC parlance, an “Application” can be a server or a client or both.
 It is also a grouping mechanism for Endpoints, i.e. Applications have Endpoints.
 An Application contains all server provided information, such as Discovery URLs, Application and Product URIs.
 - **Endpoints**.
 Each endpoint represents the twin of an OPC UA Server application’s endpoint.
 A server can have multiple endpoints with different configurations, including security properties.
 - **Supervisors**.
 The supervisor identity is a OPC Twin module’s identity.
 A supervisor manages "activated" endpoint identities.
-It also performs discovery and has a couple of other services up its sleeve.
+It also performs discovery and has a couple of other Microservices up its sleeve.

 You can update, read as well as **query** all of these identities' models in the OPC Registry.